pilot1129/VR_Leap_RythmGame/README.md

 Software Requirements
 -------------
-up to Visual Studio 2012
+more than Visual Studio 2012

 Release Notes